YouMe05/Calendar-Management-System/README.md

 # Calendar-Management-System
 This project is a Calendar Management System.
-The user can add and check there event in each day.
+It is a terminal-based job matching system developed in C++ that enables companies to post job listings and job seekers to search and apply for jobs.
+The system uses a custom linked list structure to manage dynamic job and applicant data.
+It also features authentication and role-based access control for job seekers and companies, supporting resume submission, job requirement filtering, and persistent file-based data handling to simulate a basic job application workflow.